jtr13/EDAV/docs/02-basics.md

 *More Advanced*: Another option [is this RStudio webinar](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/){target="_blank"}.
 Just want a quick reference to brush up with?
 Take a look at the [RStudio Cheatsheets page](https://www.rstudio.com/resources/cheatsheets/){target="_blank"}.

 *More Advanced*: Want to make the RStudio IDE your own?
 Look into [modifying the preferences](https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio){target="_blank"}.
-You can customize the look of the IDE like default colors and typefaces, tweak default behaviors like clearing the environment on load, and integrate a session to a git repository.
+You can customize the look of the IDE like default colors and typefaces, tweak default behaviors like clearing the environment on load, and integrate a session with a git repository.
 If something about the IDE bugs you, chances are you can make it more to your liking.

 ### Learning About R